Skip to content

 • No savings plan for ETFs — Keyplan limited to funds

-Ideal for:Investors looking for a reliable Belgian bank with minor accounts, accepting slightly higher fees.
+Ideal for:Investors wanting a reliable Belgian platform with minor and company accounts, who buy exclusively on Euronext.

 ⚠️ Avoid for most